IainCampbellUNB/CS2043_TeamProject/README.md

+# For Deliverable 3

+To test functionality of the GUI,load files Test.xls and TallyTest.xls in that order.
+To test algorithm (not implemented as of yet into the GUI) but can be used with GUIAlgorithmTestDriver.java and these files AbsenceWorkbook.xsl and TallyWorkbook.xsl

 # CS2043_TeamProject

 Repository for the CS2043 team project.The project is to design and build a software tool will be built in order to help school administrators to keep track and assign on-calls to classes that need coverage.